Should you purchase remaindered books from your publisher?

 “Remaindered books or remainders are printed books that are no longer selling well and whose remaining unsold copies are liquidated by the publisher at greatly reduced prices.
 While the publisher may take a net loss on the sales of these books, they are able to recover at least some of their sunken costs on the sale and clear out space in the warehouses.
 Only hardcovers and trade paperbacks (paperback books, often larger than “pocket” paperbacks, sold “to the trade” or directly to sales outlets) are typically remaindered.
 A book that might retail for $20 will typically be purchased by someone specializing in remainders for $1 and resold for approximately $5.00” – https://en.wikipedia.org/wiki/Remaindered_book

-In short, the majority of mainstream books are eventually remaindered – in some cases, much too quickly.
+In short, the majority of mainstream books are eventually remaindered – in the majority of cases, much too quickly.
 For example, I found an outstanding work of fiction in the Dollar Tree Store in 2018 that was only published in 2015, now selling for one dollar.
 By comparison, books that we produce (as an Indy Publisher) might continue to sell at our initial retail price for a decade or more.
-A book that we published in 2015, for example, had few sales for two years, but finally took off in 2018.
-We avoided the burden of warehoused copies via the print-on-demand alternative.
+A book that we published in 2015, for example, had few sales for two years, but finally took off in 2018!
+Inbetween, we avoided the burden of warehoused copies via the print-on-demand alternative.

 My experience with remaindered books:

-I bought the remaindered copies of my first two mainstream books after several years in circulation.
-Combined, I purchased over one thousand copies – hard covers and paperbacks – packed in fifty boxes or more.
+I purchased the remaindered copies of my first two mainstream books after several years in circulation.
+Combined, I bought over one thousand copies – hard covers and paperbacks – packed in fifty boxes or more.
 It certainly felt like more.

 I then spent over a decade transporting and storing these remaindered books – filling up closets, storage lockers, cars, moving vans, trucks, a temporary (humidity-controlled) locker in a new city, and finally a non-humidity controlled storage locker in my new home.
 My building does not offer air-conditioned or humidity controlled lockers.

-My Option: Pay $40 a month to store these out-of-print books offsite – perhaps for life – or store them for free onsite.
-Regrettably, I couldn’t bring myself to destroy or throw the books away.
-(But eventually, definitely, maybe, perhaps, soon…)
+Pay $40 a month to store these out-of-print books offsite – perhaps for life – or store them for free onsite.